CPScript/Apollo/README.md

-# Apollo Kernel - x86_64 Operating System
+# Apollo - x86_64 Operatin System made in C and asm

 A  x86_64 operating system kernel with a cool architecture, improved input handling, modular design, text editor, a fully file system, and more.
 This implementation maintains visual compatibility with previous versions while featuring an entirely new codebase built from the ground up.